When did this project start?

 Have any stages of the plan been completed yet?

-Yes.
-As of December 2010, 92,000 acres of commercial timberlands, now owned by a timber company, have been protected by a land preservation agreement called a conservation easement.
+- December 2010 - 92,000 acres of commercial timberlands, now owned by a timber company, have been protected by a land preservation agreement called a conservation easement.
 The easement keeps the land in sustainable forestry, allows for continued recreational leasing, and secures some public access to places identified as important to local communities, including snowmobile connector trails in nearly a dozen towns.

-Additionally, the towns of Newcomb and Long Lake in 2012 purchased parcels from the Conservancy for community purposes, and 1,700 acres of lands re-acquired by Finch in 2010 are now protected by conservation easement.
+- Spring 2012 - The towns of Newcomb and Long Lake purchased parcels from the Conservancy for community purposes, and 1,700 acres of lands re-acquired by Finch in 2010 are now protected by conservation easement.

-In April, 2013, New York acquired from the Conservancy 9,885 acres, including the Indian River and OK Slip Falls-Blue Ledge tracts with a combined total of more than four miles of Hudson River shoreline and along the most popular whitewater route in the state.
+- April 2013 - New York acquired from the Conservancy 9,885 acres, including the Indian River and OK Slip Falls-Blue Ledge tracts.

 Why protect these forests?